DATBOI-MAYANK/Friday.AI/README.md

 # AI Assistant

-A simple AI Assistant project designed to help automate tasks and provide intelligent responses.
+A simple AI Assistant project designed to help automate tasks and while providing the power of LLM's.
-Built with modern technologies for efficiency and scalability.

 ## Features

 - Task automation
-- Intelligent response generation
-- Easy integration
+- LLM integration for AI

 ## Getting Started